Patrick Bamford: 2022–23 season

-Bamford’s litany of injuries continued into the new season: in his 13 August game at Southampton, he was substituted by Dan James in the first half with an adductor injury and in the eight subsequent appearances he made, he started only two of them, remaining on the pitch for just over an hour in both cases.
+Bamford's litany of injuries continued into the new season: in his 13 August game at Southampton, he was substituted by Dan James in the first half with an adductor injury and in the eight subsequent appearances he made, he started only two of them, remaining on the pitch for just over an hour in both cases.

-In Leeds’ 2-1 defeat away to Aston Villa on 13 January 2023, Bamford came off the bench, making an appearance for the first time since groin surgery in October, to score Leeds’ only goal of the game, his 100th career goal and his first in any competition since December 2021.
+In Leeds' 2–1 defeat away to Aston Villa on 13 January 2023, Bamford came off the bench, making an appearance for the first time since groin surgery in October, to score Leeds' only goal of the game, his 100th career goal and his first in any competition since December 2021.

-Handed the captain’s armband when he came in as a second-half replacement for Rodrigo, Bamford scored Leeds’ fourth and fifth in their 5–2 win at Elland Road over Cardiff in the F.A.
+Handed the captain's armband when he came in as a second-half replacement for Rodrigo, Bamford scored Leeds' fourth and fifth in their 5–2 win at Elland Road over Cardiff in the F.A.
 Cup third round replay on 18 January 2023.

+2023–24 season

+With the arrival of Daniel Farke, Bamford found himself relegated to a substitute role in the new manager's lineup, behind preferred forwards Georginio Rutter, Daniel James, Joël Piroe and Crysencio Summerville, with Bamford making just seven goalless second-half appearances in the first 14 league games, most frequently for Rutter and James.
+On 1 January 2024 he netted his first goal of the season in a home league tie against Birmingham City, nodding in a header from close range, following a delivery from Daniel James.
+On 7 January Bamford started his second consecutive match and scored his second goal of the season, in a 3–0 win against Peterborough in the FA Cup.
+The goal was a spectacular volley into the top corner, having initially controlled a long pass down onto his chest.
+It was described in the media as a "belter" and "wondergoal".

+Bamford incurred an end-of-season knee injury which ruled him out of contention for the Championship playoff semi-finals against Norwich.